Ad Space — Top Banner

 When to Use It

-Use the equilibrium constant when:
+Use the equilibrium constant expression to analyze reversible chemical reactions.

 Ad Space — Bottom Banner